neoclide/coc.nvim/README.md

 Checkout `:h coc-nvim` for Vim interface.

+## Ask AI

+[coc-nvim] (https://codeparrot.ai/oracle?owner=neoclide&repo=coc.nvim) AI will help you understand this repository better.
+You can ask for code examples, installation guide, debugging help and much more.

 ## Example Vim configuration

 Configuration is required to make coc.nvim easier to work with, since it